usdot-its-jpo-data-portal/wzdx_sandbox/README.md

 		- In "Function code" section, select "Upload a .zip file" and upload the `wzdx_ingest_to_archive.zip` file as your "Function Package."
 		- In "Environment variables" section, set the following:
 		  - `BUCKET`: the destination s3 bucket where the WZDx feed should be archived to.
-			  - default set as: usdot-its-workzone-raw-publicdata
+			  - default set as: usdot-its-workzone-raw-public-data
       - `LAMBDA_TO_TRIGGER`: the name of the lambda for the `wzdx_ingest_to_lake` function or some other lambda that this function should trigger.
 		    - default set as: wzdx_ingest_to_lake
 			- `SOCRATA_LAMBDA_TO_TRIGGER`: the name of the lambda for the `wzdx_ingest_to_socrata` function or some other lambda that this function should trigger.